jossbnd/Codecademy_OKCupid_project/README.md

 It could be interesting for OKCupid to know whether or not we can predict the sign for a user that did not give the information to help him to find his/her soulmate.

-Objective is to get familiar with supervised machine learning model using Python (build, test and train).
+Objective is to get familiar with supervised machine learning models using Python (build, test and train).

 ## Technologies